JonKohKaiEn/Extreme-Tic-Tac-Toe/README.md

 # ETTT

-Extreme Tic Tac Toe with AI(To be added...).
+Extreme Tic Tac Toe with AI(more to be added).

 RULES OF ETTT:
 1) 1st move: can place anywhere